cocohungandyaya/auto_smem/README.md

 4. Press Enter to start the program

 ### About Bug Might Happen And How To Fix:
-it might get some bug when run,like can't use clipboard,can't read clipboard and more
+it might get some bug when run which will shutdown the program process,like can't use clipboard,can't read clipboard and more

 Fix method: Retry till you success